babilonczyk/protein-similarity-api/README.md

 # protein-similarity-api

-A lightweight, production-ready FastAPI service for comparing protein sequences using state-of-the-art transformer embeddings (ESM-2).
+A lightweight, FastAPI service for comparing protein sequences using state-of-the-art transformer embeddings (ESM-2).

 It provides a simple REST API to measure semantic similarity between protein sequences, returning a similarity score based on cosine distance in embedding space.

 ---

-## Why this matters?

-Protein similarity is at the heart of functional annotation, homology detection, and structure prediction.
-This API lets anyone (researcher, student, dev) compare protein sequences using powerful models.
+**The cmparison results may be inaccurate.
+The goal of the project was to learn FastAPI & integrate with ESM-2.
+Feel free to copy the code and use it as you want.**

 ---